AnomalyFi/seq-wasm/sdk/README.md

 - every contract should have a `initializer`, which will be called during contract deployment.
 If the contract does not have need for initializer, use a no-op function as `initializer`.

+- Note: It is recommended not to perform any state actions before unpacking function inputs.
+Performing state actions before results in a changed memory layout.

 ## Modules

 ### Allocator: